Flagsmith/flagsmith/docs/docs/clients/server-side.md

 :::tip

-Server Side SDKs can run in 2 different modes: `Local Evaluation` and `Remote Evaluation`.
+Server Side SDKs can run in 2 different modes: Local Evaluation and Remote Evaluation.
 We recommend [reading up about the differences](/clients#server-side-sdks) first before integrating the SDKS into your applications.

 :::